g4challenge/repro-fair-neuro-ds-template/readme.md

 ## Dataset(s)
 Description of data provenance and history goes here.

+The template is configured to store data within the code repository in the folder `data`.

 ## Code

 [reproducibleFairTemplate - GitHub](https://github.com/g4challenge/repro-fair-neuro-ds-template)

 ## Execution - Dev-Steps Getting Started (technical)